 All of our Colombia visa articles were updated in early 2019 to ensure they are up-to-date.
 In addition, all visa articles on this website will be kept up-to-date as new details are disclosed.

-The Bottom Line: Obtaining a Colombia Student Visa
+The Bottom Line: How to Obtain a Colombia Student Visa

 Colombia’s two types of student visas are relatively easy to get.
-Furthermore, schools in Colombia like Universidad EAFIT in Medellín will provide the documents needed for the visa.
+Furthermore, universities in Colombia like Universidad EAFIT in Medellín will provide the documents needed for the visa.

-But student visa is only intended for people who enrolled in a public or private educational establishment such as a university, which is approved by the Colombian government.
+But the student visa is only intended for people who enrolled in a public or private educational establishment such as a university, which is approved by the Colombian government.
+And you must be taking at least 10 hours of classes per week.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.